 Use of the Johnson & Johnson vaccine was paused for 11 days due to reports of very rare, but severe blood clots in 6 women, all under age 50, who received the vaccine.
 The agencies reviewed the available data and found that the vaccine's proven benefits outweigh the known risks.
 However, the CDC recommends that women younger than 50 years old should be aware of the risk and know that there are 2 other COVID-19 vaccine options for which this risk has not been seen.

-According to the drugmaker, this vaccine requires only one dose and can be kept at normal refrigeration temperatures, making it easy to both store and distribute.
-The other COVID-19 vaccines currently being used in the U.S, made by Pfizer and Moderna, require two doses for full protection and freezing storage temperatures.
+According to Johnson & Johnson, their vaccine requires only 1 dose and can be kept at normal refrigeration temperatures, making it easy to both store and distribute.
+The other COVID-19 vaccines currently being used in the U.S, made by Pfizer and Moderna, require 2 doses for full protection and freezing storage temperatures.

 A different technology

 Unlike the Pfizer and Moderna mRNA vaccines, the Johnson & Johnson COVID-19 vaccine is an adenovirus viral vector vaccine.
 This vaccine uses a harmless common cold virus that has been altered to deliver a piece of genetic code to the body's cells to mimic coronavirus infection.
 The cells make the surface spike protein of the coronavirus, and then the immune system responds, priming it to attack any future coronavirus infection.